domenkos/IMapBook-NLP/README.md

 2. nltk
 3. pandas

-Clone the repository and run the notebook in the code directory
+Clone the repository and run the notebook in the code directory.
+You can do that by running the Anaconda command prompt and running the expression "jupyter notebook" in the "code" repository.